Verdict: Some teriyaki sauce is vegan, and some isn’t.

 If you look at teriyaki sauces in grocery stores, you’ll typically see soy sauce, sugar, ginger, and garlic.

-Again, the issue is the sugar.
+The only real potential issue here is the sugar.

-Unfortunately, most common brands do have it, like Keli’s (pictured above).
+Most common brands do have it, like Keli’s (pictured above).

 There are some that don’t, but you may have to hunt to find them.
 Organic sugar is also made without using bone char, which you may find as well.

 The only way to tell if a specific brand uses vegan sugar or not is to contact the manufacturer itself.

 Is Kikkoman’s Teriyaki Sauce Vegan?

 Kikkoman’s is probably the most popular sauce brand worldwide (maybe srircha is close).

 According to their UK website, most of their teriyaki sauces are vegan-friendly:

 If the picture isn’t loading or you can’t see it, it says that the following Kikkoman teriyaki sauces are vegan: